Red Sox and BIDMC

 - Skin cancer awareness

-At the heart of BIDMC's relationship with Boston's beloved Red Sox is the skill, enthusiasm and commitment to service that a team of BIDMC staff brings to every home game.
+At the heart of BIDMC's relationship with the Red Sox is the skill, enthusiasm and commitment to service that a team of BIDMC staff brings to every home game.

-Sixty BIDMC nurses, physicians and techs from the Emergency Department, the Post Anesthesia Care Unit, Intensive Care Units and the Operating Rooms rotate through First Aid and the Green Monster for all home games.
+More than 70 BIDMC nurses, physicians and techs from the Emergency Department, Post Anesthesia Care Unit, Intensive Care Units and Operating Rooms rotate through the First Aid stations at Fenway Park for all home games and other events.

 Red Sox Injury Insider

 Injuries can affect every part of your life—whether you’re an athlete or not.
 In our Red Sox Injury Insider blog, BIDMC’s medical experts share insights on the injuries that have sidelined your favorite players, and offer tips to help you avoid the same issues.
 From concussions to ankle sprains and everything in between, you’ll learn about warning signs, treatments and rehab options that will help keep you in the game—no matter what you do to stay active.

 BIDMC's name is displayed throughout Fenway Park while photos of babies born at BIDMC are featured on the video board, wearing the official baby hat of the Red Sox.
 Each newborn at BIDMC receives the hat and other Red Sox goodies, including a certificate for a free tour of Fenway when the baby turns five-years-old.BIDMC Shuttle Buses and Banners

 Shuttle buses for patients, visitors and staff proudly display the Red Sox affiliation.
 Banners about the relationship periodically adorn the medical center and Fenway area.Medical All-Stars

 BIDMC can often be found on the field at Fenway several times a year when our all-star physicians are honored as "Medical All-Stars," recognized for their contributions to extraordinary patient care and research.